 Learn 3 quick tips to get more out of your iPhone!

 Fourth place: The Health Benefits of Owning Pets

 Spending time with furry friends can definitely improve your mood and make you feel cozy inside, but there are actually a myriad of health benefits to owning a pet.
 Check out this article to read about all the ways Rover helps your health!

 By now you’ve probably heard about the new phones Apple has announced this year, the Apple iPhone 8, the iPhone 8 Plus, and the Apple iPhone X. The iPhone 8 and 8 Plus have just been released, while the iPhone X is available for pre-order.
 If you’re in the market for a new phone, you may be wondering about the differences between the devices and if it’s better to buy one over the other.
 Today, we’ll break down the options with an overview of some key similarities and differences in Apple’s latest iOS mobile devices.

 For many of us our iPhone is not just a phone, it’s an appendage.
 I don’t know what I would do without mine.
 When you realize all the things your iPhone can do that you didn’t even know about, you will love your phone even more!
-If you will be at COM today stop by room 211 at noon to learn a host of ways to get the most out of your iPhone at our monthly BYOL Lunch & Learn.
-If you can’t make it, here are three bonus tips you can start using today.
+Here are three tips you can start using today.